 The performance of the queries performed by the Web GUI clients to retrieve alert details is proportional to the number of entries in the alerts.details table.
 The more entries are contained in the alerts.details table, the slower the queries become.
 Additionally, holding row data accounts for most of the memory used by the ObjectServer; the data of the alerts.details table accounts for some of this row data.
 Each entry in the alerts.details table increases the load on any gateways that are configured to forward this data to other ObjectServers or other applications.
 The number of rows in the alerts.details table fluctuates depending on the networks and applications that are being monitored, the day of the week, time of day, and so on.
-However, the number of rows should be stable over a period of weeks.
-If the number of rows in the alerts details table is increasing over time, or as new devices or probe rules files are introduced, then, depending on the rate of the increase, a problem might be developing.
-The alerts details table uses more memory than the alerts.journal table, but less memory than the alerts.status table.
+However, the number of rows in the alerts.details table is increasing over time, or as new devices or probe rules files are introduced, then, depending on the rate of the increase, a problem might be developing.
+The alerts.details table uses more memory than the alerts.journal table, but less memory than the alerts.status table.

-Tip: Use the nvp_add function to move data from alerts.details table entries to the ExtendedAttr field of the alerts.status table.
-The use of the nvp add function means that the number of inserts performed by a probe is reduced.
+Tip: Use the nvp\add function to move data from alerts.details table entries to the ExtendedAttr field of the alerts.status table.
+The use of the nvp\add function means that the number of inserts performed by a probe is reduced.

-For more information about the event count in the alerts.details table, see "Other useful information" on page 312.
+For more information about the event count in the alerts.details table, see "Other useful information" on page 332.